theasguard/Repo/README.md

 - finish updating the settings.xml and sorting it respectively.
 - finish the 1337x scraper (just filtering titles and episodes now)
 - update the Orion scraper.
+- update the get quality checks to be more relevent and use the 1080p etc checks rather than assuming low or high quality.
 - if I think of a anything else I'll update this.

 # Asguard Kodi Addon